Resolving duplicate bindings

 :

-Key<Set<Integer>> setKey = new Key<Set<Integer>>() {};
+Key<Set<Integer>> setKey = new Key<>() {};

 A module1

-defines a binding for a Set<Integer>
+defines a binding for the Set<Integer>

-that contains elements [1, 2, 3]
+which contains elements [1, 2, 3]

 defines a binding

-for a Set<Integer>
+for the Set<Integer>

-that contains elements [3, 4, 5]
+which contains elements [3, 4, 5]

 .